 Everyday wear and tear can be hard on your feet.
 And issues with your feet can be a sign of more serious problems.
 But what if you can solve some of these discomforts simply by selecting the right footwear.
 It can be hard to find a good shoe that is both comfortable and functional.
-Especially in a world where there is literally thousands of different shoes available.
+Especially in a world where there are literally thousands of different shoes available.
 But there is a system that you can use to get the right fit.
 Knowing what you need to look for will give you a better idea of how to choose the correct fit for your needs.

 The size of your feet will change as you grow older so always have your feet measured before you buy a new pair of shoes.
 Your feet also swell throughout the day so the best time to measure them is at the end of the day.
 That way, when your feet do swell, the shoes that you select will not be too tight.